 - Don’t walk on your new lawn for around six weeks after laying (although light traffic should be okay after three to four weeks)

-- The first few times you cut your new lawn be very gentle and don’t cut too much off, collect all the grass cuttings so they don’t sit on the living grass composting
+- The first few times you cut your new lawn be very gentle and don’t cut too much off, collect all the grass cuttings straight away

 - Use fertiliser to feed your lawn but only once the lawn has been laid for at least 6 weeks

 So, it’s best to avoid the DIY store’s pallet of composting turf rolls, and order your turf from a trusted company who will deliver freshly harvested turf straight to your door.

 If you would prefer to speak to one of our dedicated customer service team please call us